kiba/Writings/fac/chp8_a_new_beginning.md

 ***

-Arc got an apartment.
-As proof of this, he got fifty square meters of space to himself.
+Arc got an apartment,fifty square meters of space to just himself.
 Roomy.
 There were rumors on the CCTS network that there are free apartments, daily rationing, and a power armor suit, but he never thought those rumors to be actual facts.

 Though, the rationing was very plain.
-Not a whole lot of taste, but it was what he needed to live for now.
+Not a whole lot of taste, but at least he wasn't starving.

 But Jaune Arc didn't have a job yet.
 That was what he wanted, not free stuff.
 He felt that he earned nothing for it.
 He didn't even understand why Allothmy decided to give away free stuff for nothing.